rexlManu/keshi-cli/README.md

 ## Usage

-To start everything you just need to run the command `keshi`.
+To start everything, you just need to run the command `keshi`.

 Keshi will then search for a `keshi.default.js` with tasks, if it doesn't exist, the default built in commands will be used.